wwanxh/homebridge-tuya-web/README.md

 - `platform` Optional.
 The App where you registered your account. `tuya` for Tuya Smart, `smart_life` for Smart Life, `jinvoo_smart` for Jinvoo Smart.
 Defaults to `tuya`.
 - `pollingInterval` Optional.
 Defaults to empty which entails no polling.
 The frequency in **seconds** that the plugin polls the cloud to get device updates.
 When you exclusively control the devices through Homebridge, you can set this to a low frequency (high interval number, e.g. 1800 = 30 minutes).

-> :warning: Sign-in with Apple is **not** supported and, due to limitations imposed by Apple, will probably never be supported :warning:
+> :warning: Sign-in with Apple, Google, Facebook or any other provider is **not** supported and, due to limitations, will probably never be supported :warning:
+> Please make sure your account is created using a plain old username and password combination.

 All options outlines below are optional, they are useful to provide finer control on the working of the plugin.